hillu/go-grr-apiclient/README.md

 - simple POST: provide Protobuf Message, receive simple answer
 - GET/POST: provide Protobuf Message, receive Protobuf Message

+A custom JSON unmarshaler that can deal with age/type/value records returned by the GRR API (if `strip_type_info=1` is not passed) has been implemented, so AnyValue messages can be deserialized correctly in most(?) circumstances.

 ### Changes to `*.proto` files as distributed with GRR 3.1.0.2

 - `ApiHunt.ClientRate` has been changed from an int64 to a float32.